ishidamgm/TreeRingShape/README.md

 # TreeRingShape

-This package is designed for efficiently recording the shape of all annual rings in a tree trunk cross-section.
+This **R** package is designed for efficiently recording the shape of all annual rings in a tree trunk cross-section.
 It **interpolates the annual rings (L2)** between **representative annual ring lines (L)** from the **annual ring points (P)** and **representative annual ring lines**